-About 15 people are diagnosed with sarcoma every day in the UK.
+Every day, 15 people are diagnosed with sarcoma in the UK.
 That’s about 5,300 people a year.

 What causes sarcoma?

 We don’t fully understand why sarcomas happen.
-More research needs to be done to fully understand how these cancers develop and spread and how best to diagnose and treat them.
+More research needs to be done to fully understand how sarcoma develops.

 There are a few things that can increase the risk of sarcoma:

 - Age – although people can get sarcoma at any age, like other cancers, the risk increases as we get older.

 - Genetic conditions – some rare genetic conditions can increase your risk of getting sarcoma.
 Neurofibromatosis and Li-Fraumeni syndrome are some examples.

 - Previous radiotherapy – very rarely, some people who had radiotherapy for another type of cancer may develop soft tissue sarcoma years later.